reedcwilson/exercises/python/spiral-matrix/README.md

 ## Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `$EXERCISM_WORKSPACE/python/rectangles` directory.
+Note that, when trying to submit an exercise, make sure the solution is in the `$EXERCISM_WORKSPACE/python/spiral-matrix` directory.

 You can find your Exercism workspace by running `exercism debug` and looking for the line that starts with `Workspace`.

 For more detailed information about running tests, code style and linting, please see [Running the Tests](http://exercism.io/tracks/python/tests).

+## Source

+Reddit r/dailyprogrammer challenge #320 [Easy] Spiral Ascension. [https://www.reddit.com/r/dailyprogrammer/comments/6i60lr/20170619_challenge_320_easy_spiral_ascension/](https://www.reddit.com/r/dailyprogrammer/comments/6i60lr/20170619_challenge_320_easy_spiral_ascension/)

 ## Submitting Incomplete Solutions